 Installing the First Pieces

-After all the moulding had been pre-painted and allowed to dry, the first pieces could be installed.
-I prefer to cope crown moulding (and base moulding too for that matter), since it makes fitting pieces together at inside corners so much easier than when mitering.
-When coping any moulding, whether it’s base or crown, the piece on one side of the joint is cut straight, while the piece on the other side of the joint is cut to match the profile of the moulding.
+After all the molding had been pre-painted and allowed to dry, the first pieces could be installed.
+I prefer to cope crown molding (and base molding too for that matter), since it makes fitting pieces together at inside corners so much easier than when mitering.
+When coping any molding, whether it’s base or crown, the piece on one side of the joint is cut straight, while the piece on the other side of the joint is cut to match the profile of the molding.
 So in this room, since it is square, two of the pieces were cut straight, while the other two were profiled or “coped” to fit in between the first two.
 Still with me?

 The actual installation was pretty straightforward:

 - Cut your molding to this dimension on the miter saw

 - Position the cut piece of molding in place

 - Nail through the molding into the triangular blocks at A FEW (3-4) places near the center of the wall

 DO NOT go nuts and nail the trim all the way along the length of the wall.
 Keeping the ends free will allow you to adjust the fit of the coped joint.